cazacov/CarND-Advanced-Lane-Lines/project_writeup.md

 <img src="./img/red.jpg" />

 Unfortunately it does now work so well on bright parts of the road:

 <img src="./img/red2.jpg" />

 Still the R channel will be useful, so I extract it and transform to binary mask with threshold 128.

-Next source of information is the S channel of HLS color space.
+Next source of information is the S channel of the HLS color space.
 The channel contains color information and is not so affected by light and shadows:

 <img src="./img/s.jpg" />

-To make picture more contrast I first do histogram equalization with a function from OpenCV library.
+To get higher contrast I first do histogram equalization with OpenCV library.
 Then it's also converted to binary mask with the same threshold value 128.

-The S channel can also have false positive pixels in shadow but they do not correlate with false positives in red channel.
+The S channel is also not perfect and can have false positive pixels in shadow but they do not correlate with false positives in the red channel.

 To filter out these false positives I do bitwise AND operation of binary R and S channels.
-That gives me white pixels only in places where both R and S have values above the threshold.
+That gives me white pixels only in places where both R and S channels have values above the threshold.
 That's done in Python function "combine_and", source code block 3.

-That mask has almost no false white pixels, but sometimes also drops the right line that has white color and looks pretty dark in S channel.
+That mask has almost no false white pixels, but sometimes also drops the right line that has white color and can be pretty dark in the S channel.

 Next step is to add pixels using gradient detection.
 First I apply Sobel operator in X and Y directions and then calculate the full gradient in diagonal direction.
 I have chosen diagonal direction because for the further line detection it is important to have clear lines in the bottom part of the image and these lines are almost diagonal:
 <img src="./img/diagonal_gradient.jpg" />

 To calculate it I add gradients in X and Y directions multiplied by sqrt(2)/2.

-I also calculate the slope of the gradient vector to filter out almost horizontal lines.
+I also calculate the slope of the gradient vector to remove almost horizontal lines.
 Here I had a bug that cost me a lot of time: I mistakenly dropped values with angle below 30 degrees.
-The right solution is to drop points with gradient with angles > 60 degrees because near horizontal lines have almost vertical gradient with angle close to 90 (or pi/2 in radian).
+The right solution is to drop points with gradient with angles > 60 degrees because horizontal lines have almost vertical gradient with the angle close to 90 (or pi/2 in radian).

 That's all done in function  gradient_xy, code block 3.1.

 I already used data from R and S channels above, so I decided to calculate gradient of L channel in the HLS color space.

-Even after normalization into range 0..255 the gradient values can vary a lot, so I apply a much lower threshold 60 to convert it to binary mask.
+Even after normalization in range 0..255 the gradient values can vary a lot, so I apply a much lower threshold 60 to convert it to binary mask.

 Finally I combine it using OR bitwise operator with the R AND S bit mask calculated before.